MenuMagic

 04. 3D Visualization with Details:

-True-to-life food models show portions from every angle, complete with ingredients, nutritional data, and its culinary story stories.
+True-to-life food models close the expectation–reality gap — diners see portions from every angle, with ingredients, nutritional data, and the dish's culinary story available on demand.

 05. Customization Controls